Level the playing field: Why are there still so few Black referees?

 Despite Rennie's impact on English football, for 15 years after his retirement in 2008, he remained the only official from an ethnic minority background ever employed by the Premier League.
 It wasn't until late 2023, when Sam Allison oversaw a relegation scrap between Sheffield United and Luton, that this damning record was broken.

-Crucially, the ongoing work of influential pressure groups and stakeholders like BAMREF and Kick It Out has helped spur the FA into action, with inspiring voices like Aji Ajibola and Joel Mannix continually campaigning for greater inclusivity within officiating, as well as new official guidelines being published on the FA’s website.
+Crucially, the ongoing work of influential pressure groups and stakeholders like BAMREF and Kick It Out has helped kick the FA into action, with inspiring voices like Aji Ajibola and Joel Mannix continually campaigning for greater inclusivity within officiating.

 “Historically, you would have to wait until the end of the season to see if you get promoted, whereas there are now different windows in the season for promotions,” he explains.
 “That helps the referees who are committed and inspired to reach the top of the game.”